kenmurrell/Aphrodite/README.md

 # Aphrodite

-A Boyfriend Remote for girls who are needy af
+A Boyfriend Remote App for girls who are needy af